 Setting fitness goals is a powerful way to get motivated.
 With your sights set on something, you’re more likely to put the effort in.
 Challenges are a great way to do that.
-Often involving a set amount of time, or a set number of exercises, fitness challenges can be just the drive you need to kick start or continue your fitness journey with enthusiasm.
+Fitness challenges can be just the drive you need to kick start or continue your fitness journey with enthusiasm.

-The thing with challenges, is that they have to be challenging.
-Sounds obvious.
-But setting the bar too low won’t lead to the same sense of reward or achievement as something that’s really made you push yourself.
-Setting yourself something that takes really effort, determination, and vigour is going to to give you the best results.
+The thing with challenges is that they have to be challenging.
+Sounds obvious, but setting the bar too low won’t lead to the same sense of achievement as something that made you push yourself.
+Setting yourself something that takes real effort, determination, and vigour will give you the best results.

 So why 40 days?
 They say it takes 30 days to make a habit.
 So go one step further.
 Make it 40.
-A sizeable amount of time that will require some seriously hard work.
+It’s a sizeable amount of time that will require some seriously hard work.

 What is the 40 day challenge?

 The form of exercise you take is totally up to you.
-It allows you to have variety, choose your favourite exercises, switch up your routine, take it easier on certain days, develop different types of fitness, and learn about your body.
-The crux of it is committing to move every day for a sustained period.
+It allows you to have variety, choose your favourite exercises, switch up your routine, make it easier on certain days, develop different types of fitness, and learn about your body.
+The crux of it is committing to moving every day for a sustained period.

 What exercise should I do in the 40 day challenge?

-The great thing about the 40 day challenge is that it allows for a range of different types of exercise.
+The great thing about the 40-day challenge is that it allows for various types of exercise.
 The variety means you won’t get bored as quickly.

-The challenge itself is aimed at encouraging movement each day, not hardcore exercise that results in burnout or injury.
+The challenge itself is to encourage movement each day, not hardcore exercise that results in burnout or injury.